digital-asset/daml-finance/docs/source/overview/building-applications.rst

 :ref:`here <releases>`.
 To facilitate getting started with a particular release set, the Daml SDK comes with a ``quickstart-finance`` template that contains a script to download these packages.

-After installing the Daml SDK, you can execute the following command to create a new Daml Finance project based on the set of packages released with the given SDK version:
+After installing the Daml SDK, you can execute the following commands to create a new Daml Finance project based on the set of packages released with the given SDK version:

 On Unix-based systems execute: